 Animal welfare and ethics.
 Normal behavioural patterns and their alteration by stress and disease.
 Welfare standards on the farm should be assessed during transport and at the slaughterhouse.
-The relevant national and EU legislation has to be adopted on flock level.
+In this regard, knowledge should exist on the relevant national and EU legislation.

 Food safety.
 Pre-harvest food safety measures (Salmonella control, Campylobacter monitoring, prudent use of antibiotics etc.), meat inspection data and slaughterhouse details.
-Flock Health Planning and Quality Assurance Schemes.
+This aspect also includes Herd Health Planning and Quality Assurance Schemes.

 Drugs.
 Therapeutics and medicines control, prudent use of antibiotics.
-Clinical trials.
-EU medicine legislation.
-The administration of medicines and their strategic use on flock levels.
+Knowledge should exist on Clinical trials ,EU medicine legislation, and administration of medicines and their strategic use on flock levels.

 Reporting and communication.
-Scientific writing and the presentation of reports from investigations in the scientific literature.
+Scientific writing and the presentation of reports from investigations.
 Report writing for clients.
 Communication skills to other people interested in specific subjects.